You know how old you are — but do you know how old your heart is?

 Oura’s Science Team conducted clinical studies with 600 participants in collaboration with external partners, such as the Kuopio Research Institute of Exercise Medicine (KuLTu) and UCLA, to understand the exact roots of PPG signal shape.

-The result: It is indeed more closely related to arterial stiffness than chronological age.
-Combining both the data from the member base and external clinical studies, Oura developed an algorithm that evaluates cardiovascular health by providing two key estimates: Cardiovascular Age and Pulse Wave Velocity (PWV).
-These estimates help users understand and monitor their heart health effectively.
+The result: PPG Signal shape is indeed closely related to general health metrics such as arterial stiffness and chronological age.
+Combining both the data from the member base and external clinical studies, Oura developed an algorithm that evaluates cardiovascular health by providing a key estimate: Cardiovascular Age.
+This estimate may help users understand and monitor their heart health.

 Why CVA Matters